w3c/wai-wcag-em-report-tool/README.md

 [Preview](https://wcag-em-report-tool-2021-redesign.netlify.app/)

-_This application was not yet deployed.
-It is a rebuild of the current version, which is deployed on [w3.org/WAI/eval/report-tool](https://w3.org/WAI/eval/report-tool) and lives in the [w3c/wcag-em-report-tool](https://github.com/w3c/wcag-em-report-tool/) repository._

 ## About this tool

 The WCAG-EM Report tool is an assistant that takes the user through the process of evaluating the accessibility of a website, using the [WCAG Evaluation Methodology](https://www.w3.org/TR/WCAG-EM/).